-- exists names a rather general predicate. - \star It applies to a name n and the "entire" system. - It is thus assumed that this entire system will posses a document named n. - $\star Thus \operatorname{system}(n)$ "selects" that document. - ★ does_meet names a predicate. - \star It applies to two documents. - system('system_processes') "selects" the current system processes or, possibly, the possibly infinite set of all potential system processes.
+- exists names a rather general predicate. - It applies to a name n and the "entire" system. - It is thus assumed that this entire system will posses a document named n. - Thus system(n) "selects" that document. - does_meet names a predicate. - It applies to two documents. - system('system_processes') "selects" the current system processes or, possibly, the possibly infinite set of all potential system processes. - is_integrated names a predicate. - is_integrated applies to a document and the (...) system processes and checks (somehow) that the entities designated by the document are integrated in these processes. - Note that the first argument of is_integrated is a document whereas the second argument is a dynamic system entity.